GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 And so we have our data ready to be parsed with `BeautifulSoup`.
-We create a new variable `page_soup` and we will assign to it the last variable `html_page` which contais the html file as said before.
+We create a new variable `page_soup` and we will assign to it the last variable `html_page` which contais the html file as explained before.

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/51cf6a9a-764c-47af-84e1-81792ba8b26e)

+## Finding patterns and navigating the HTML page

 When highlighting and inspecting any element of the website, we can see the `tag` and `class` that define each of them :